FalaahArifKhan/data-cleaning-stability/README.md

 ### MVM technique evaluation

-This console command evaluates single or multiple null imputation techniques on chosen dataset.
-The argument `evaluation_scenarios` defines which missingness scenario to use.
-Available scenarios are listed in `configs/scenarios_config.py`. `tune_imputers` is a bool parameter whether to tune imputers. `save_imputed_datasets` is a bool parameter whether to save locally imputed datasets for future use. `dataset` and `null_imputers` arguments should be chosen from supported datasets and MVM techniques. `run_nums` defines number of runs with different seeds.
+This console command evaluates single or multiple null imputation techniques on the selected dataset.
+The argument `evaluation_scenarios` defines which evaluation scenarios to use.
+Available scenarios are listed in `configs/scenarios_config.py`, but users have an option to create own evaluation scenarios. `tune_imputers` is a bool parameter whether to tune imputers or to reuse hyper-parameters from NULL_IMPUTERS_HYPERPARAMS in `configs/null_imputers_config.py`. `save_imputed_datasets` is a bool parameter whether to save imputed datasets locally for future use. `dataset` and `null_imputers` arguments should be chosen from supported datasets and MVM techniques. `run_nums` defines run numbers for different seeds, for example, the number 3 corresponds to 300 seed defined in EXPERIMENT_RUN_SEEDS in `configs/constants.py`.
 ```shell
 python ./scripts/impute_nulls_with_predictor.py \
     --dataset folk \